echodroff/vox-communis/README.md

 # vox-communis
-Resources to create acoustic models and TextGrids with word- and phone alignments and to extract phonetic measures, derived from the Common Voice Corpus
+Resources to create acoustic models and TextGrids with word- and phone alignments and to extract phonetic measures, derived from the Common Voice Corpus.
+Derived resources (acoustic models, lexicons, TextGrids, and formants) can be found at https://osf.io/t957v/.

 ## Common Voice Processing Instructions
 **Prep files and generate lexicon, acoustic model, forced alignment**